Across Eternity: Book 4 - Cover

 “Good, then let’s begin planning.”

 A party was assembled, consisting of Noah, Valia, Aithorn, and a dozen elven soldiers, with the addition of two healers.
 Picking the right number of recruits was the first challenge.
-If Kisara Island were as dangerous as the stories claimed, there would be inevitable losses.
+If Kisara Island was as dangerous as the stories claimed, there would be inevitable losses.
 A small group would lower their chances of success but lessen the blow to Sylphtoria, while a large group would give them more combat strength, but at greater risk to the elven race.
 But, as Noah and Valia made clear, there was no point in having second thoughts.
 All they could do was prepare themselves for the conflict ahead.

 Noah spent yet another day hunched over a desk, runecrafting and performing alchemy to create everything they would need.
 At the same time, Valia gathered all the info she could on Kisara Island, scouring ancient legends and tomes.
 It was still early in the morning when the group assembled on the forest floor, prepping their horses for travel.
 Elisandra and Lour were there to see them off, the queen’s beauty lessened by the look of fear on her face.